slackapi/deno-slack-api/docs/triggers/trigger-filters.md

 ## Trigger Filters

-A trigger filter is an object that can be added to a trigger on creation that will define the condition in which a trigger should execute its associated workflow.
-A trigger filter contains two parameters:
+A Trigger filter is an object that can be added to a Trigger on creation that will define the condition in which a Trigger should execute its associated workflow.
+A Trigger filter contains two parameters:

 | Parameter name  | Required?     | Description                                                          |
 | ----------------|:-------------:| ---------------------------------------------------------------------|